jlopp/bitcoin-politicians/README.md

 * [US Executive Branch](https://extapps2.oge.gov/201/Presiden.nsf)

 Sort by date and open their most recent year's annual report, to which you should link on this page.

-To see how the 2022 Congressional candidates fare in terms of bitcoin ownership, check out [this spreadsheet](https://docs.google.com/spreadsheets/d/1Caij3yIF02FJfAjgA0paPOq0Dd2nXEgP2hI314zE76U/edit#gid=0).

 # Bitcoin Holdings of US Congress Members